Ejdzi2/MIDI_controller/README.md

 If you're using a Teensy board, you have to install the Arduino core for Teensy (aka Teensyduino).
 Download it here, if you haven't already.

 # Uploading
-Arduino boards with native USB support
+Arduino boards with native USB support (Arduino micropro)

 Open controller_foot.ino, connect your Arduino, select the right port from the Tools menu, and hit upload.